Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: Examples

-First, we consider bounds on the error in simulating an identity channel, when using a particular set of imperfect resource states.
-In the past, the PPT criterion has been used to obtain bounds on objective functions involving an optimization over the set of LOCC channels.
-It is straightforward to see that PPT constraints are contained inside two-PPT-extendibility constraints given in Proposition~\ref{prop:simplified-SDP-two-ext-sim-id}.
-In the following example we show that two-PPT-extendibility gives stronger bounds than PPT criterion when optimizing over 1-W LOCC channels.
+First, we provide bounds on the performance of approximate teleportation (i.e., on the error in simulating an identity channel), when using a particular set of imperfect resource states.
+In the past, PPT constraints alone (i.e., without two-extendibility) have been used to obtain bounds on objective functions involving an optimization over the set of LOCC channels (see, e.g., \cite{LM15,WXD18,WD16,WD16pra,BW17,SW21}).
+We can also use them to obtain a lower bound on the simulation error of approximate teleportation.
+By following techniques similar to those in \cite{LM15,SW21}, we find the following SDP gives a lower bound on the simulation error of approximate teleportation: